 We will embrace the ambiguity and complexity of wanting to be honest with our children and teach them that they can share with us, while still maintaining privacy around our own sexual boundaries and practices.
 We will explore how to discuss intimacy, boundaries, sexual health and reproduction, identity issues, being body positive, and sharing our values, while keeping the conversation centered on our young people.

-Cindy Beal, M.Div., is the founder and director of Justice and Peace Consulting.
-She has been providing body positive sexuality education, diversity training, and group development for over 20 years.
-She is a fun, engaging, and insightful facilitator.
+CB (Cindy Beal), M.Div., is the founder and director of Justice and Peace Consulting.
+They have been providing body positive sexuality education, diversity training, and group development for over 20 years.
+They are a fun, engaging, and insightful facilitator.
 For more information, go to http://www.justiceandpeaceconsulting.com.

-As a parent of a toddler, I am so grateful for Cindy's expertise.
-She provides a safe space for parents and guardians to explore suitable approaches for sexuality education in the home, reminding us to be gentle with ourselves as we navigate topics our society all too often makes more difficult.
-Cindy offers the support and skills parents and guardians need to empower our children to remain safe on their journey toward sexually healthy adults.
+As a parent of a toddler, I am so grateful for CB's expertise.
+They provide a safe space for parents and guardians to explore suitable approaches for sexuality education in the home, reminding us to be gentle with ourselves as we navigate topics our society all too often makes more difficult.
+CB offers the support and skills parents and guardians need to empower our children to remain safe on their journey toward sexually healthy adults.

 –E.M., Lexington, KY